nlp-github-project/nlp-github-project/README.md

 * Python seemed to be the most verbose out of the programming languages

 ## How to Reproduce:
+- Have python installed through anaconda
+- You may need to install:
+    1. WordCloud
+    2. sentence tokenizer for nltk
 - First clone this repo
 - env.py file
 - Make a github personal access token.